 If a student is not able to attend a clinical session, date, or meeting due to an emergency, the student must contact the site supervisor, clinical instructor for seminar, and DCE to communicate the inability to attend and complete any additional sessions, clinical projects, and/or research assignments in lieu of missed clinical sessions and dates.
-If a student is unable to attend a class, clinical session, date, or meeting due to an emergency, the student must contact both the site supervisor and DCE to communicate the inability to attend and complete any additional sessions, clinical projects, and/or research assignments in lieu of missed clinical sessions and dates.
+If a student is unable to attend a class or meeting due to an emergency, the student must contact both the course instructor and chair to communicate the inability to attend and complete any additional coursework and/or research assignments in lieu of missed class sessions and dates.